Darrel Young

-Darrel Young (born April 8, 1987) is a former American football fullback.
-He is currently the player development director for the Pittsburgh Steelers.
+Darrel Young (born April 8, 1987) is an American former professional football fullback.
+He is currently the director of player development for the Pittsburgh Steelers.
 He was signed by the Washington Redskins as an undrafted free agent as a linebacker prospect in 2009.
 He played college football at Villanova University.

-Early years
+Early life

 Young attended and played high school football at Amityville Memorial High School.

 College career

 Young attended and played college football at Villanova from 2005 to 2007.
 In the 2005 season, he had 13 tackles, three sacks, two tackles for loss, a pass break-up, and a blocked kick.
 In the 2006 season, he played in 11 games and had 44 tackles, 4.5 tackles for loss, one sack, one forced fumble, and two blocked kicks.
 In the 2007 season, he played in 11 games and had 78 total tackles, four tackles for loss, one interception, and two pass break-ups.
 In the 2008 season, 73 total tackles, nine tackles for a loss, two sacks, and three pass breakups.